itsmedexter/Bootstrap_site/README.md

-# Project Title
-Bootstrap Homework 2
+# First use of Bootstrap

-First homework assignment redone using Bootstrap.
+Website done using Bootstrap.
 No seperate local css style sheet.
 All Bootstrap CSS.

 ## Getting Started